Expat Life in Greece

 We were reminded during this renewal that nothing remains the same.
 New documents were required and the review process took 4.5 months to complete.
 It is important to note: During that review we were not allowed to leave Greece (other than necessary trips back to our U.S.) as travel to other countries would have been considered abandoning our application.

-As of 2024, the backlog of renewals and applications has slowed the review even more, now taking up to 10 months.
-It is a serious consideration for anyone wanting to live or purchase property here.
+As of 2024, the backlog of renewals and applications has slowed the review even more, now taking up to more than a year.
+An expat in the village received his two-year permit 13 months after applying to renew.
+He will need to reapply within the year,

 Greece implemented an on-line application process.
 No more trips for us to the immigration office here.
 But the process now takes far longer than it once did.